axelcournac/3C_tutorial/README.md

 ## Raw data
-Raw data were deposited on Short Read Archive server at the following address **To be determined**, example for the first run of the library etc.
+Raw data are deposited on Short Read Archive server at the following address **http://www.ncbi.nlm.nih.gov/sra**.
+We will take as example in this tutorial the